noahehall/theBookOfNoah/databases/mongodb.md

 ##  emulating transactions
   - create a transaction collection containing documents that store the state of all outstanding actions
+    - collection fields
+      - `state` indicates the step in the transaction
+      - `id` ID of the transaction
+      - the remaining fields should contain all the data required to recreate, commit, and rollback the transaction
+    - process
       - `new` state
         - may be rolled back if it times out
       - `committed` state
         - will always (i.e.) eventually be retired
       - `rollback` state
         - will always (i.e.) eventually be reversed
   -

 # statements